 Oloroso Sherry and Food Pairings

 Oloroso is another dry to medium-dry Sherry and similar to Amontillado, there is a rich and nutty flavour, but with a dark fruit overtone.
 This makes Oloroso go exceptionally well with game and aged cheeses.

 Try Oloroso Sherry with Aged Gruyere, Gouda and Mimolette, Roast Pigeon, Roast Duck, or Roast Goose.
 Smoked Venison, Beef Jerky, Venison Pie, Pate, Braised Ox Cheek, Mushroom Risotto, and finally, my personal fave a Steak Sandwich.

 Pedro Ximenez (PX) Sherry and Food Pairings

-This sherry is made from the Pedro Ximenez grape and Muscatel grapes and makes for a very sweet wine.
-Pair PX Sherry with decadent desserts like Chocolate, Nutty Desserts, Vanilla Ice Cream, Banana Deserts, Biscotti, Chocolate Brownies, and Almond Cookies.
+This Sherry is made from the Pedro Ximenez grape and Muscatel grapes and makes for a very sweet wine.
+Pair PX Sherry with decadent desserts like Chocolate, Nutty Desserts, Vanilla Ice Cream, Banana Desserts, Biscotti, Chocolate Brownies, and Almond Cookies.

 Moscatel Sherry and Food Pairings

 Our final Sherry is again a dessert wine and has more dried fruit notes, and subtle citrus aromas than Pedro Ximenez, as well it has more of a bitter finish.
 Again this dessert wine is excellent with desserts, particularly Pumpkin Pie, pecan pie, apple crumble, fruity pastries and lemon tarts.

 Do you have a favourite Sherry and Food Pairing?
 Let us know in the comments below!